-The Delta Protection Commission is proud to co-sponsor the 2014 Delta Waterway Cleanup
+The Delta Protection Commission had a GREAT 2014 Delta Waterway Cleanup!

 WHAT IS The Delta Waterway Cleanup?